chentoast/blog/_posts/2019-2-01-ExponentialFamilies.md

 $$ \implies \frac{\partial }{\partial \eta}A(\eta) = \mathbb{E}(T(x)) = \frac{1}{N}\sum_{i=1}^{N}T(x_{i}) $$

 Thus, we have that the maximum likelihood estimate for \\(\eta \\) is simply the one that equates the expectation of the sufficient statistic with the sample mean of the sufficient statistic.
 For distributions such as the bernoulli or poisson, where the sufficient statistic is simply x itself, this implies that the MLE of the parameter is simply the sample mean.
+I won't derive it here, but its decently simple to show that this MLE is both unbiased and efficient - that is, it achieves the Cramer Rao Lower Bound.

-And finally, saving the best for the last, we have the property of conjugacy, which is a wholly Bayesian concept.
+Finally, we have the property of conjugacy.
 The idea is that essentially, if you have that your data is distributed according to an exponential family with parameter \\(\eta \\), then you can always (in theory) find another exponential family prior for \\(\eta \\) such that the posterior of \\(\eta \\) is another exponential family.
 The argument goes like this:  let your data have some exponential family representation with natural parameters \\(\eta \\).

 $$p(\mathbf{x} | \eta) = \prod_{i=1}^{N} h(x_{i})exp(\eta^{T}\sum_{i=1}^{N}T(x_{i}) - NA(\eta)) $$